burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## C++23 - How to Invoke C++2023 Compiler

+Once the C++ standard committee adopted the first changes to C++23, the working name for this new version was named `C++2b`, which means "probably to be C++23".
+Therefore at least before official (full) support of C++23 compiler-writers use this flag to specify language standards.

 * **GCC:** Gnu Compiler Collection.
-C++23 features have started to be available since GCC 11.
-However better support of C++23 features has been available since GCC 13.
+C++23 features have started to be available since GCC 11 (https://en.cppreference.com/w/cpp/compiler_support/23).
+However, better support of C++23 features has been available since GCC 13.
+The C++ status in GCC: https://gcc.gnu.org/projects/cxx-status.html
   ```bash
   g++-13 -x c++ --std=c++2b <filename>.cpp
   ```